Auto-ARGUE: LLM-Based Report Generation Evaluation: Conclusion

 \section{Conclusion}

-This work has introduced \aargue---a robust, configurable, LLM-based implementation of the \argue framework for report generation (RG) evaluation---as well as \argueviz---a simple Streamlit application for visualization of \aargue outputs.
-Analysis of \aargue on the TREC 2024 NeuCLIR RG pilot task with an open-source LLM judge of modest size (Llama-3.3 70B) reveals good correlations with human judgments on system rankings based on the key metrics of sentence precision and nugget recall.
-We release both \aargue and \argueviz to facilitate future work on RG evaluation.
+This work has introduced \aargue---a configurable LLM-based implementation of the \argue framework for report generation evaluation.
+Analysis of \aargue on tasks from two tracks at TREC 2024, NeuCLIR and RAG, reveal generally strong run-level correlations between \aargue-based and human assessor-based scores.
+Further, we introduced \argueviz, a tool for fine-grained inspection of \aargue outputs, enabling detailed error analysis for report generation system development.
+We release both \aargue and \argueviz to facilitate future work on report generation evaluation.